CodecoolGlobal/react-for-a-cause-react-esicsordas/README.md

 ### Installation

-1. Clone the repository to your local machine
+:one: Clone the repository to your local machine
    ```sh
    git clone https://github.com/CodecoolGlobal/react-for-a-cause-react-esicsordas.git
    ```
-3. Install NPM packages
+:two: Install NPM packages
    ```sh
    npm install
    ```
-4. Start the program
+:three: Start the program
    ```sh
    npm start
    ```
-5. The website runs in the browser, on the
+:four: The website runs in the browser, on the
    ```sh
    http://localhost:3000/
    ```